DashrathMundkar/cicd-java-maven-project/README.md

 5. Access the application on ```localhost:8080```

-### How to run application and access on kubenetes
+## How to build and deploy on Kubernetes

 1. First create namesapce ```kubectl apply -f kubernetes/namespace.yaml```
 2. Then apply rest of the file using from kubernetes folder using ```kubectl apply -f kubernetes/```